mapninja/Earthsys144/Labs/Week_02/Coordinate_Systems_Geodesy.md

-# Note that this exercise is being edited currently
+substitutedistribution# Note that this exercise is being edited currently

 # Coordinate Systems, Projections, Geodesy, and Measurements
 ## Objectives